 Do you love all things creamy?
 We sure do, and so today I have another healthy dish that’s dairy free, yet creamy and comforting too.
-This Creamy Mashed Cauliflower is the perfect way to add another veggie to the table, and it’s so good you might just want to make it the main course!
+This Creamy Cauliflower Mash is the perfect way to add another veggie to the table.
+And it’s so good you might just want to make it the main course!

 - Olive oil or Butter – ghee, or vegan butter, whatever your choice is works here.
 I mostly make this with either olive oil or butter, and both are really tasty.

-- Coconut cream – just a touch added while the cauliflower cooks creates a creamier mash.
+- Coconut cream or heavy cream – just a touch added while the cauliflower cooks creates a creamier mash.

 - Garlic – to add a bit of flavor along with the salt and pepper to keep this a neutral side dish.

-- Sea salt & pepper – to taste brings out the cauliflower flavor and rounds out the creamy ingredients.
+- Sea salt & pepper – to taste brings out the flavors, and rounds out the creamy ingredients.

-Scoop the tender cauliflower into a food processor and process until chunky or completely smooth.
+Step 4: Scoop the cooked cauliflower into a food processor and process until chunky or completely smooth.
 You can also hand mash the cauliflower florets, but it will be very chunky.
-Also hand mashing doesn’t work very well with the riced cauliflower in my experience.
+Hand mashing doesn’t work very well with the riced cauliflower in my experience.

 You can store this mashed cauliflower in the refrigerator for up to 3 days, or you can freeze it in an airtight container for 1 month.